Creating Tools for Dynamic Arab Futures

 To surface underrecognized practices and shift how Arab imagination is collected, described, and made public.

-Fahras Book Series: 4 publications per year spotlighting speculative voices
+Fahras Book Series: 4 publications per year spotlighting emerging speculative voices

 Black and white cartoon illustration of a Superman logo, which is a stylized 'S' inside a shield shape.